oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     It can differ from the blue level if the data is skewed for the filter on the top (**Marital Status=S**).

-    3: Few bars are surrounded by a black border (pointed by arrows).
+    3: A few bars are surrounded by a black border (pointed by arrows).
 These are highlighted exceptions.

     Another way to read this is as:

-    **Singles** are purchasing **Adventure** and **Comedy** more than average and are not much interested in **Drama**.
+    **Singles** are purchasing **Adventure** and **Comedy** more than average and are not very interested in **Drama**.

     WOW!
 That is quite an insight.

     ![screenshot of insights on singles and genre](images/image80_inst_maritalstatus_genre.png)

-6. Now to the next insight.

-    Click on the tile marked **61-70** on the top and the **Cust value** at the bottom.
-It shows
+6. Click on the tile marked **61-70** on the top and the **Cust value** at the bottom.

-    It shows that seniors 61-70 are overrepresented in the 4th customer value bucket.
+    It shows that people aged 61-70 are over-represented in the 4th customer value bucket.
 Probably they have lots of disposable income!

     ![screenshot of insights on seniors and customer value](images/image81_inst_age_custvalue.png)